 FEDERAL WAY: Brian Davis, Community Development Director

 Brian Davis was appointed as the City of Federal Way’s Community Development Director in 2016.
 His experience includes twenty years of housing and land use administration at federal, state, and local levels throughout the Pacific Northwest.
-While working in Oregon, he was voted by the American Planning Association as the youngest city planner of the year in the state’s history, in part due to his mediation efforts that saved a homeless teens shelter.
+While working in Oregon, he was voted by the American Planning Association as the youngest city planner of the year in the state’s history.

 A Kent native, Mayor Dana Ralph was elected to the Kent City Council in 2011 and served until 2017, when she was elected as Mayor.
 She is currently serving as President of the Sound Cities Association, Chair of the Valley Communications (911 dispatch) Board, Vice Chair of the Transportation Policy Board and as a member of the Puget Sound Regional Council Executive Board, Puget Sound Regional Council Executive Committee, King County Flood Control Advisory Board, Watershed Resource Inventory Area Board, South County Area Transportation Board, South King Housing and Homelessness Partners Board, an Ex-officio of the Kent Chamber of Commerce Board and a former Board Member for the Kiwanis Club of Kent where she still remains an active member.